-- Applicants must be a minimum of 18 years of age
+- Minimum 18 years of age

-- Experience working around plant/machinery is preferred but not mandatory
+- Experience working around machinery is preferred

-Why Complete this Vehicle Loading Crane Course?
+Why complete this Vehicle Loading Crane Course?

 Section 21 of the Occupational Health and Safety Act 2004 (Vic.) requires that employers provide an adequate level of information, instruction, training and supervision to employees to enable them to work safely.

-Language, Literacy, and Numeracy Requirements
+Language, Literacy and Numeracy Requirements

 - Ensure that the safe working load of the vehicle loading crane isn’t exceeded

-- Explain, describe and verify sometimes complex needs and issues
+- Speak English clearly in order to explain, describe and verify sometimes complex needs and issues

-What is the Vehicle Loading Crane Course Outcome?
+What is the Vehicle Loading Crane Course outcome?

-Additional Course Information
+Additional Vehicle Loading Crane Course Information